faisalfs10x/liveHostPortScan/README.md

 # liveHostPortScan
-discover live hosts in subnet and scan for open ports
+Discover live hosts in subnet and scan for open ports

 #### faisal May 2, 2020